unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/04_manage-api.md

 ![Valid call](images/valid-call.png "Valid call")

-Congratulations, you just protected your API with authentication.
+Congratulations, you just protected your API with authentication!